roderiklagerweij/LeanAnalytics/README.md

         super.onCreate()

         LeanAnalyticsSdk.init(this, object : TrackPageAdapter {
+            override fun trackAction(id: String) {
+                // track here the action to your actual analytics SDK }

             override fun trackActivity(activityName: String) {
                 // track here the page to your actual analytics SDK }
         })
     }

-In the trackActivity function you can add the code that delegates the tracking to your analytics SDK, e.g.:
+In the trackAction and trackActivity functions you can add the code that delegates the events to your analytics SDK, e.g.:

     override fun trackActivity(activityName: String) {
         Analytics.trackState(activityName, null);